Raphalex46/Raphalex46.github.io/content/blog/cartoonerie/index.md

 When searching for it, I stumbled upon forum posts on _La Cartoonerie_, discussing the end of Flash, and how to deal with it.
-To my horror, people were saying that the owners of the website basically went away with the key, and it was impossible for people to make a transition to HTML5 because they had no access to the code, and couldn't inherit the ownership of the site.
+To my horror, people were saying that the owners of the website basically went away with the key, and it was impossible for these users to make a transition to HTML5 because they had no access to the code, and couldn't inherit the ownership of the site.

 Most of the users in this forum post were people who had discovered the website when they were a child, but then kept returning to it and creating new things.